 From a Notarised SRF Letter

-Here is a Yogananda guideline that easily exposes the SRF swindle, in that it has in it a power to penetrate surfaces like X-rays, if you will:
+Here is a Yogananda guideline that has in it a power to penetrate shallow surfaces and facades, if you will:

 Each morning do bathe in the ocean of X-Ray which God has created for you.
 Without a daily bath in God's sea of X-Ray, you cannot be healthy. - Swami Yogananda, East-West, March–April, 1930 Vol. 4–4: HEALTH RECIPE – Bathing Daily in God's Ocean of X-ray.